Kenneth Bianchi: Media

 In the 1989 film The Case of the Hillside Stranglers, Bianchi was portrayed by actor Billy Zane.
-In the 2004 film The Hillside Strangler, Bianchi was portrayed by actor C. Thomas Howell and in Rampage: The Hillside Strangler Murders (2006), he was played by Clifton Collins Jr.
+In the 2004 film The Hillside Strangler, Bianchi was portrayed by actor C. Thomas Howell, and in Rampage: The Hillside Strangler Murders (2006), he was played by Clifton Collins Jr. On January 18, 2026, a documentary about the case came out on MGM+.
+In it, Bianchi appears in a new on-camera interviews in which he proclaims his innocence.